ec-jrc/lisflood-model/2_18_stdLISFLOOD_water-use/index.md

 The amount of water extracted from the rivers is:
 <br>*WaterAbstractedFromChannels = min (AvailableVolumeChannel , WaterToBeAbstractedChannels)*

-A condition in which $$WaterAbstractedFromChannels \lt WaterToBeAbstractedChannels$$ means that the sum of the water abstractions from groundwater, non-convential sources, and surface water is lower than the total water abstraction demand.
+A condition in which *WaterAbstractedFromChannels* is lower than *WaterToBeAbstractedChannels* means that the sum of the water abstractions from groundwater, non-convential sources, and surface water is lower than the total water abstraction demand.
 The amount of water which was requested but could not be supplied is the *WaterUseShortage* and it is quantified as follows:
 <br>*WaterUseShortage =  WaterToBeAbstractedChannels - WaterToBeAbstractedChannels*

 In condition of water scarcity, water uses are satisfied according to the following order of importance: domestic, energetic, livestock, industry, and irrigation.
 The latter sentence implies that when *WaterUseShortage*  $\gt 0$, LISFLOOD reduces the water volume delivered to the irrigated fields.
 Specifically, the amount *WaterUseShortage* is subtracted from the total amount of water required from surface water bodies by crops and paddy rice, meaning that the total amount of water effectively supplied to the irrigated fields (*IrrigationWater*) is: